How to get a job in corporate finance?

 - Benefits Officer: A Benefits Officer’s role is to counsel and advise employees and retirees of an organisation about the retirement benefits.
 Retirement benefits include social security status, disability retirement benefits, retirement methods, taxes on retirement benefits, etc. They are also responsible for assisting employees in making informed decisions.
 As per glassdoor.com benefit officer’s average salary is between €31,000 and €35,000 per annum.

 - Investor Relations Manager: the job role of investor relations managers requires them to manage communication between an organisation’s corporate management and the investors.
 They help in assisting organisations’ functions such as releasing information, crisis management, and handling inquiries and meetings.
-On an average, an investor relations manager earns between €35,000 and €63,000 per year (source - glassdoor).
+On average, an investor relations manager earns between €35,000 and €63,000 per year (source - glassdoor).

 - Strategic Planner: A strategic planner working in the finance department of an organisation is responsible for planning and directing strategies.
 They work to achieve the organisation’s finance-related strategic and long-term goals, in order to increase the company’s productivity.
 Financial strategic planners are also responsible for ensuring that financial goals are met, and approved budgets are adhered to.
 According to Glassdoor, the average salary of a financial strategic planner is about €52,000 per annum.